Version Control with Git – Manage Flows and Namespace Files icon Version Control with Git – Manage Flows and Namespace Files

 Kestra supports version control with Git.
-You can use one or more Git repositories to store your Flows and Namespace Files, and track changes to them over time via Git commit history.
+You can use one or more repositories to store your flows, namespace files, apps, tests, and dashboards, tracking changes through Git history.

-There are multiple ways to use Git with Kestra:
+There are multiple ways to combine Kestra with Git:

 The image below shows how to choose the right pattern based on your needs: